Georgios Kondylis: Political career

 During this time, Kondylis began moving rightward.
 In 1932 he became war minister again in return for his support of the Populist government, a post he retained after the Populists were reelected in 1933.
 From this post he was instrumental in crushing the March 1935 Venizelist revolt.
 In the period immediately following the revolt, Kondylis became the real power in the country.
 He sacked numerous pro-republican soldiers and civil servants, and condemned Venizelos to death in absentia.

 By now, Kondylis was one of the strongest proponents of restoring the monarchy.
 However, he opposed Prime Minister Panagis Tsaldaris' call for a referendum.
 On 10 October 1935, Kondylis and several other officers called on Tsaldaris and forced him to resign.
 Kondylis forced President Alexandros Zaimis to name him the new premier.
 Later that day, Kondylis forced Zaimis to resign, declared himself Regent, abolished the Republic and staged a plebiscite on 3 November for the return of the monarchy.

-The official tally showed that 98 percent of the voters supported the return of George II—an suspiciously high total that was likely obtained through fraud.
+The official tally showed that 98% of the voters supported the return of George II — an suspiciously high total that was likely obtained through fraud.
 Indeed, the vote took place under less-than-secret conditions.
 Voters were given the choice of dropping a blue piece of paper in the ballot box if they supported the monarchy, and a red one if they supported the republic.
 Those who supported the republic risked being beaten up.
 Under those circumstances, it took a brave Greek to vote "no".
-By this time, Kondylis had turned so far to the right that he now openly sympathized with fascism.
+By this time, Kondylis had turned so far to the right that he now openly sympathised with fascism.
 He hoped to echo Benito Mussolini's example in Italy, in which Victor Emmanuel III had been reduced to a puppet.

-George returned to Greece on 25 November, and retained Kondylis as prime minister.
-Kondylis soon quarreled with the king, who was not content to be a mere puppet, and resigned five days later.
+George returned to Greece on 25 November and retained Kondylis as prime minister.
+Kondylis soon quarrelled with the king, who was not content to be a mere puppet, and resigned five days later.
 In the January 1936 elections, he cooperated with Ioannis Rallis and managed to have fifteen MPs elected.
 Soon after, however, he died of a heart attack on 1 February 1936, in Athens.
 His nephew, Georgios Kondylis Jr., became a general in the Hellenic army and later fought against the Axis during the German invasion of Greece.

 He was awarded Serbian Order of the White Eagle.